 NEW AND FORTHCOMING TITLES

-- Buried Country, Clinton Walker's fascinating, loving account of Aboriginal country music, has been revised and updated, and is finally getting its due as a groundbreaking work of music and social history.
+Buried Country, Clinton Walker's fascinating account of Aboriginal country music, has been revised and updated, and is finally getting its due as a groundbreaking work of music and social history.

-- The Big Whatever, the latest instalment of Peter Doyle's award-winning crime fiction series featuring Billy Glasheen, Sydney's most irresistible crook.
+The Big Whatever, the latest instalment of Peter Doyle's award-winning crime series featuring Billy Glasheen, Sydney's most irresistible crook.

-- Lost Joy, collecting Camden Joy's rants, manifestoes, and stories from the 90s – he kickstarted a new style of writing about music in fiction and criticism
+Lost Joy collects Camden Joy's rants, manifestoes, and stories from the 90s – he kickstarted a new style of writing about music in fiction and criticism